arifiya96/rcads-sdq-linear-regression/README.md

 The linear relationship between the RCADS total score and SDQ total score is weak (pearsons correlation coefficient value, r = 0.4).
 Therefore, the accuracy of the model will be quite low.
 In this case, only 16% of the variability in the SDQ total scores can be explained by the linear relationship with the RCADS total score.
 Regardless, I still created a regression model of SDQ_Score(Y) = 0.09x + 7.95.

 <b>Web Interface</b>
 I created a web interface where you can input a RCADS total score into the regression model and get the SDQ score.
 Even though this is an incredibly simplified interface, this should hopefully faciliate a human computer interaction (human in the loop) design approach.
-You can test the web interface by running the file 'rcads_sdq_regression_model.py' using the command $ streamlit run rcads_sdq_regression_model.py'.
-I will publish the app soon so no downloads will be required.
+You can view the web application here: https://rcads-sdq-linear-regression.herokuapp.com/

 <b>Conclusion</b>
 Based on this data, mood may not be a good predictor on behaviour.
 However, this may indicate that RCADS and SDQ may not be good measures to use for this analysis.
 Some future analysis that I could do: